johnnywycliffe/RaceDotNet/Design Docs/Checklist.md

 - [ ] GPS accurately finds position
 - [ ] GPS data can be stored in a timely manner

-### Module functionality - NRF24 Communication
-- [ ] NRF can send data to a specific device
-- [ ] NRF can send data to a bunch of devices
-- [ ] NRF can send all data in a timely manner.

 ### Module functionality - Accelerometer
 - [ ] Accel. can be calibrated.
 - [ ] Accel. provides accurate numbers